CMC’s Federal School Code is 004506.

 Work study programs help students earn financial funding through part-time employment.
 Work study funds are limited and are awarded on a first-come, first-served basis to eligible students.
 These funds must be earned by working part-time at an approved position.
 Interested students should submit the FAFSA for eligibility to be determined.

-*Students who are ineligible to submit the FAFSA and are eligible for in-state tuition under ASSET, may be eligible for state-funded work study if certain criteria is met.
+Students who are ineligible to submit the FAFSA and are eligible for in-state tuition under ASSET, are encouraged to complete the CASFA and may be eligible for state-funded work study if certain criteria are met.
 Students should meet with their Financial Aid Specialist for details.

 Colorado Mountain College participates in the Federal Direct Loan Program, including undergraduate Federal Direct Subsidized and Unsubsidized loans and Federal Direct Parent PLUS.
 Award amounts vary based on financial need, student grade level, and student dependency status.